AnshulVishwa/MERN-Stack/Cards(Info_of_users)/frontend/README.md

   [
   {
-    "username": "Arpit",
+    "username": "Harsh",
-    "dob": "8/4/2008",
+    "dob": "15/3/2008",
     "age": 16,
     "gender": "Male",
     "profession": "Student",
-    "description": "A dedicated 11th-grade student passionate about science and technology.
-Enjoys coding and participates in various academic competitions."
+    "description": "A 11th-grade student passionate about physics and space exploration.
+Loves solving complex physics problems and aspires to be an aerospace engineer."
   },
   {
-    "username": "Sneha",
+    "username": "Ritika",
-    "dob": "12/10/2007",
+    "dob": "22/11/2007",
     "age": 17,
     "gender": "Female",
     "profession": "Student",
-    "description": "A hardworking 12th-grade student aiming to pursue medicine.
-Loves biology, participates in science fairs, and enjoys painting in her free time."
+    "description": "A diligent 12th-grade student who excels in chemistry and wants to pursue pharmacy.
+Enjoys conducting science experiments and reading research papers."
   },
   {
-    "username": "Rohan",
+    "username": "Kabir",
-    "dob": "5/6/2009",
+    "dob": "30/6/2009",
     "age": 15,
     "gender": "Male",
     "profession": "Student",
-    "description": "An inquisitive 10th-grade student with a deep interest in mathematics and physics.
-Aspires to be an engineer and enjoys robotics."
+    "description": "A curious 10th-grade student interested in artificial intelligence and robotics.
+Enjoys coding in Python and participating in hackathons."
   },
   {
-    "username": "Ananya",
+    "username": "Sanya",
-    "dob": "3/2/2008",
+    "dob": "18/2/2008",
     "age": 16,
     "gender": "Female",
     "profession": "Student",
-    "description": "An enthusiastic 11th-grade student who loves literature and creative writing.
-Actively participates in debate competitions and poetry slams."
+    "description": "A creative 11th-grade student with a love for poetry and storytelling.
+Actively participates in literature clubs and dreams of becoming a novelist."
   },
   {
-    "username": "Vikram",
+    "username": "Ishaan",
-    "dob": "9/8/2006",
+    "dob": "5/10/2006",
     "age": 18,
     "gender": "Male",
     "profession": "Student",
-    "description": "A disciplined 12th-grade student with a keen interest in commerce and economics.
-Aspires to be an entrepreneur and enjoys stock market analysis."
+    "description": "A determined 12th-grade student interested in business and entrepreneurship.
+Runs a small online store and enjoys reading business case studies."
   },
   {
-    "username": "Meera",
+    "username": "Tanya",
-    "dob": "14/5/2009",
+    "dob": "9/5/2009",
     "age": 15,
     "gender": "Female",
     "profession": "Student",
-    "description": "A bright and artistic 10th-grade student who excels in fine arts and music.
-Loves playing the violin and participates in school drama clubs."
+    "description": "A talented 10th-grade student passionate about music and dance.
+Plays the guitar and actively participates in school cultural events."
   },
   {
-    "username": "Yash",
+    "username": "Aryan",
-    "dob": "1/1/2007",
+    "dob": "1/7/2007",
     "age": 17,
     "gender": "Male",
     "profession": "Student",
-    "description": "A tech-savvy 12th-grade student with a passion for programming and cybersecurity.
-Loves hacking challenges and building mobile applications."
+    "description": "An aspiring software engineer in 12th grade, loves full-stack development and creating web apps.
+Enjoys competitive programming and open-source contributions."
   },
   {
-    "username": "Pooja",
+    "username": "Kavya",
-    "dob": "7/7/2008",
+    "dob": "11/12/2008",
     "age": 16,
     "gender": "Female",
     "profession": "Student",
-    "description": "An ambitious 11th-grade student passionate about psychology and human behavior.
-Enjoys researching and writing about mental health topics."
+    "description": "A bright 11th-grade student fascinated by psychology and human behavior.
+Loves studying cognitive science and aims to be a psychologist."
   },
   {
-    "username": "Aditya",
+    "username": "Dev",
-    "dob": "20/11/2009",
+    "dob": "25/9/2009",
     "age": 15,
     "gender": "Male",
     "profession": "Student",
-    "description": "A curious 10th-grade student fascinated by astronomy and space science.
-Loves stargazing, reading about astrophysics, and dreams of working at NASA."
+    "description": "A 10th-grade student who enjoys gaming and game development.
+Learning Unity and C# to create his own video games."
   },
   {
-    "username": "Simran",
+    "username": "Shruti",
-    "dob": "6/9/2006",
+    "dob": "14/8/2006",
     "age": 18,
     "gender": "Female",
     "profession": "Student",
-    "description": "A focused 12th-grade student excelling in business studies and accounting.
-Aims to become a financial analyst and enjoys blogging about business trends."
+    "description": "An ambitious 12th-grade student excelling in law and social sciences.
+Enjoys debating, researching case studies, and aspires to become a lawyer."
   }
-], { timestamps : true }
+],{timestamp:true}